Landscape Architects

 Other Education or Training

-The American Society of Landscape Architects offers a variety of continuing education classes that cover topics such as green roofs, site planning, security design, and historic preservation.
-Contact the society for more information.
+The ASLA offers a variety of continuing education (CE) classes that cover topics such as green roofs, site planning, security design, and historic preservation.
+The Canadian Society of Landscape Architects also offers CE opportunities.
+Contact these organizations for more information.

 Certification, Licensing, and Special Requirements